peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 * `rx` (Type: number)<br>X axis radius of the ellipse that the arc will be formed from.
 * `ry` (Type: number)<br>Y axis radius of the ellipse that the arc will be formed from.
 * `rot` (Type: number)<br>Rotation of the ellipse in degrees (clockwise assuming the X axis points right and the Y axis points down under the coordinate system).
-* `largeArc` (Type: Boolean)<br>In general, there are four possible solutions for arcs given the start and end points, rotation, and x- and y-radii.
+* `largeArc` (Type: boolean)<br>In general, there are four possible solutions for arcs given the start and end points, rotation, and x- and y-radii.
 If true, chooses an arc solution with the larger arc length; if false, smaller.
-* `sweep` (Type: Boolean)<br>If true, the arc solution chosen will run clockwise (assuming the X axis points right and the Y axis points down under the coordinate system); if false, counterclockwise.
+* `sweep` (Type: boolean)<br>If true, the arc solution chosen will run clockwise (assuming the X axis points right and the Y axis points down under the coordinate system); if false, counterclockwise.
 * `x2` (Type: number)<br>X coordinate of the arc's end point.
 * `y2` (Type: number)<br>Y coordinate of the arc's end point.